AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 Aviatrix CloudN virtual appliance that is deployed in a on-premise datacenter or co-location facility.

-CloudN supports REST API that allows third party software integration.
+CloudN supports REST API that allows further automation and third party software integration.
-REST API document can be found at CloudN console Help menu.
-For an example of how to use REST API, check out `this link. <http://docs.aviatrix.com/HowTos/aviatrix_apis_datacenter_extension.html>`__
+REST API document can be found at `this link. <http://docs.aviatrix.com/HowTos/Aviatrix_Controller_API.html>`_ For an example of how to use REST API, check out `this link. <http://docs.aviatrix.com/HowTos/aviatrix_apis_datacenter_extension.html>`__

 CloudN performs two major functions:

 - Extend your datacenter to multi cloud (Datacenter Extension or DCCX).
 - Build encrypted tunnel to existing VPC/VNets (on-prem gateway for Site2Cloud).

-To learn how CloudN Aviatrix Datacenter Extension works and how to build flat full mesh network, read `this document. <http://docs.aviatrix.com/Solutions/aviatrix_aws_meshVPC.html>`__
+To learn how CloudN Aviatrix Datacenter Extension works and how to build agile hybrid DevOps environments using public cloud, read `this document. <http://docs.aviatrix.com/Solutions/aviatrix_aws_meshVPC.html>`__

 CloudN can also be used as a virtual router for Site2Cloud function to work with Aviatrix Cloud Gateway, AWS VGW, Azure VPN Gateway and Google VPN Gateway for building 1-click encrypted tunnels.
 To learn more on this use case, follow `this link. <http://docs.aviatrix.com/HowTos/cloudn-site2cloud.html>`__